International Centre for Counter-Terrorism: Staff

 ICCT's staff includes a number of scholars and practitioners with expertise in the fields of counter-terrorism and international diplomacy.
-Prof. Dr. Edwin Bakker is a research fellow at ICCT and is also professor of counter-terrorism studies at the Institute of Public Administration at Leiden University.
+Alex P. Schmid is a distinguished research fellow at ICCT and director of the Terrorism Research Initiative, an international network of scholars working to enhance international security through collaborative research, and he was formerly Officer-in-Charge of the Terrorism Prevention Branch of the United Nations.